 So I took the covers off and reached for my multimeter...

 The obvious culprits would be the power transistors that actually earth the injectors to fire them.
-A quick probe with the diode test range did indeed give some slightly odd results.
+A quick probe with the meter's diode test range did indeed give some slightly odd results.
 I went a stage further back, to the transistors that drive the output devices.
 This time there was more certainty that the devices were OK.

 So I plugged the ECU into the tester, connected it to the 390, fired up my trusty portable scope and turned the key to get the car spluttering on only the left bank.
 Starting with the outputs from the main Ferranti IC, I was able to get meaningful and identical traces in both the left and right driver stages.
 The signals only went wonky around the power devices.
 With no spares I decided to swap the power transistors between banks; if the fault followed the swap then I had my fault.
 In the event, a further check with the diode tester on the removed transistors instantly showed the right bank device to be open-circuit.